iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subderivatives.md

 [[Subgradient]]

 ---
 ### **Intro**

 Subderivative is a number, not a vector.
-It tells how the function changes given a specific direction in it's domain.
+It tells how the function changes given a specific direction and a point in the domain of the function.